Flows

 In this section, we explore how to add people to the Flow (and remove them, if necessary).
 The next section looks at how to process people through a Flow as tasks become due.
 We've made it easy to add people to Flows throughout the platform, wherever your users work with people.
 Let's look at some examples of where you'll see the Add to flow action available:

-1. On a Flow "View"
+1. On the Flow 'View'

-2. On a person's profile
+2. On people's profile pages

-3. On a tag "View"
+3. On a Tag 'View'

-When working within the Tags section of a module, note the Add to flow action at the top of a tag View:
+When working within the Tags section of a module, note the Add to flow bulk action available:

-4. On an event "View"
+4. On an event 'View'

 Adding people to Flows